jadicodes/enjerneering-ui-builder/Documentation/Development.md

   Install the WebInfoViewer Project via your Git manager.
   This is how it looks in Git Bash:
   - Install git to your system.
-  - Copy the repository link (https://github.com/PiersonSilver/WebInfoViewerCapstone.git) to clipboard.
+  - Copy the repository link (https://github.com/PiersonSilver/enJerneering-web-viewer.git) to clipboard.
   - Go to the directory you want to clone the repository in.
   - Right click and select "Open Git Bash."
-  - Type the command "git clone https://github.com/PiersonSilver/WebInfoViewerCapstone.git".
+  - Type the command "git clone https://github.com/PiersonSilver/enJerneering-web-viewer.git".
-  - From the terminal, run 'npm i' to install dependencies, then 'npm run viewer' to start the local server.
+  - From the terminal, run 'npm i' to install dependencies, then 'npm run dev' to start the local server.
+    - The project is run on vercel, so this is only necessary if you want to run locally.